ANNOUNCEMENTS

 Part Time Crossing Guard wanted for Ambridge Area School, Ambridge Borough.
 6:45AM – 9:00AM and 2:30PM – 3:45PM.
 Applicants must be able pass background check and obtain Act 33 and Act 34 clearances.
 Applications are available at the Ambridge Municipal Building Administration Office or on the Borough website at www.ambridgeboro.org Closing for applications after position (s) are filled.

-*TEXT MESSAGES from Ambridge Borough Residents – Take Note:
+*Text Messages From Ambridge Borough Residents – Take Note:

 Historic District Grant Information – click link below.